simplefoc/simplefoc.github.io/docs/simplefoc_library/hardware/setup_examples/arduino_nano_matter.md

 - **efr32_torque_velocity_6pwm**
   - Example of torque and velocity control for a BLDC motor using a 6PWM driver on EFR32, suitable for advanced control scenarios.

+**Motor control with BLE example**

+This example is available on the [SiliconLabsSoftware](https://github.com/SiliconLabsSoftware/devs-arduino-ble-motor-control) GitHub repository.

 ## Hardware Setup